fabrice-rossi/blvim/pkgdown/index.md

 #> ℹ The BLV model converged after 5800 iterations.
 ```

-Notice that we start with some initial values of the attractivenesses
+Notice that we start with some initial values of the attractiveness, but
-but the final values are different.
+the final values are different.
 They can be obtained using the
 `attractiveness()` function as follows (we show the values using a bar
 plot).